ratgdo/homekit-ratgdo/README.md

 > [!NOTE]
 > On changing the SSID in soft AP mode the ratgdo attempts to connect to the new WiFi network.
 If that fails then the ratgdo will reset to the old SSID and password and reboot.

+> [!WARNING]
+> Soft AP has an _advanced_ mode.
+If you select this then the full list of discovered networks are shown, including the same network SSID broadcast by multiple access points.
+Selecting a WiFi network in advanced mode locks the device to a specific WiFi access point by its __unique hardware BSSID__.
+If that access point goes offline, or you replace it, then the device will __NOT connect__ to WiFi.
+> Use advanced mode with extreme caution.

 ## How do I upgrade?